Lumenux/smbclientmap/README.md

 1. The script takes one IP address as input.
 1. The script lists all available shares on that IP address via smbclient -N -g -L //ip.
 2. For each Disk share, the script attempts to run the command "dir".
 If it works, that means we have READ ACCESS.
-3. If we have READ ACCESS, then the script will attempt to run the command "mkdir testdir".
+3. If we have READ ACCESS, then the script will attempt to run the command "mkdir".
 If it works, that means we have WRITE ACCESS.

 # Usage